otienosteve/African-Animal-Facts/README.md

 [https://africananimalfacts.herokuapp.com/update/](https://africananimalfacts.herokuapp.com/update/)

 When Making a POST request add data in the following format
-- Animal- The Animal Name
+- Animal- The Animal Name (string)
-- Fact- Fact About The Animal
+- Fact- Fact About The Animal (string)
-- Source -The fact Source
+- Source -The fact Source (string)